gwleuverink/leuver.ink/source/_posts/building-a-cli-companion-for-your-nativephp-app.blade.md

 Because the API server runs a full Laravel instance, these requests can dispatch jobs, fire events, and broadcast to the desktop UI.
 The user runs a command in their terminal, and the app reacts in real time.

-Take that same hibernation command.
-The controller dispatches the job synchronously, which does the heavy lifting — removing `vendor/`, `node_modules/`, whatever the project's stack dictates.
-When it's done, it fires a `HibernatedProject` event:
+The controller dispatches the hibernation job synchronously, does the heavy lifting, and fires a `HibernatedProject` event when it's done:

 ```php
 class HibernatedProject